dinesh-hannurkar/cpft/docs/PRIVACY_POLICY.md

 ## 8. Children's Privacy

-CPFT is not intended for children under 13 years of age.
+fylooo is not intended for children under 13 years of age.
 We do not knowingly collect personal information from children under 13.
 If we become aware that we have collected personal information from a child under 13, we will take steps to delete such information.

 ## 9. International Data Transfers

-Since CPFT operates locally on your device and network, your data typically does not leave your device or local network.
+Since fylooo operates locally on your device and network, your data typically does not leave your device or local network.
 However, if you use web-based features or contact support, some information may be processed in different jurisdictions.

 ## 10. Third-Party Services